-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Environmental Is ssues ENV3 - Flood Risk The Environment Agency is a statutory consultee on all planning applications where potential flood risk or water quality issues may arise.
+Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Environmental Issues ENV3 - Flood Risk The Environment Agency is a statutory consultee on all planning applications where potential flood risk or water quality issues may arise.
 The Council will work with the Environment Agency to ensure that flood risk is reduced.
 In exceptional circumstances, development is located within areas most at risk of flooding.
 Proposals must pass the sequential test and the exceptions test, where necessary.
 Development will be required to be accompanied by appropriate flood mitigation measures.
-This will be regulated through the development management process.
-As part of the Annual Monitoring Report or other reporting mechanism, as appropriate, the Council monitor the number and proportion of planning applications that have been allowed contrary to Environment Agency advice on flood risk or water quality.
-The Annual Monitoring Report or other reporting mechanism, as Climate change and sea level rise increase the chances of flooding within the District, particularly in the east.
+This will be regulated through As part of the Annual Monitoring Report, the Council monitor the number and proportion of planning applications that have been allowed contrary to Environment Agency advice on flood risk or water quality.
+The Annual Monitoring Report will also detail total area at risk of flooding. the development management process.
+Climate change and sea level rise increase the chances of flooding within the District, particularly in the east.
 The Council will work with the Environment Agency to monitor flood risk throughout the District and will seek to ensure the most vulnerable areas at risk of flooding are defended, as appropriate.
-The Environment Agency updates the Council on areas at risk of flooding on a regular basis. appropriate, will also detail total area at risk of flooding.
+The Environment Agency updates the Council on areas at risk of flooding on a regular basis.
+Core Indicators E1: Number of planning permissions granted contrary to Environment Agency advice on flooding and water quality grounds.
 ENV4 - Sustainable Drainage Systems (SUDS) The Council will work with developers to ensure Sustainable Drainage Systems (SUDS) are incorporated into new developments.
 This will be guided by the Council's development management.
 The SUDS requirement renders a scheme unviable.
 The policy makes allowances to ensure that this approach does not undermine the deliverability of schemes.
-The Annual Monitoring Report or other reporting mechanism, as appropriate, will record the proportion of applications in which sustainable drainage systems are incorporated.
+The Annual Monitoring Report will record the proportion of applications in which sustainable drainage systems are incorporated.